Find out when QuickBooks Payments deposits your money

 QuickBooks collects the transactions you process throughout the day.
 At 3 PM PT, the day’s collection of transactions, or batch, goes into a deposit that you’ll find in your account next business day.
 Payments processed after 3 PM PT go in the next day's deposit.

 Generally, deposits from credit card payments will be in your account next business day.
-If you signed up for the accelerated deposit plan for bank transfer (ACH) deposits, your bank transfer deposits will too.
+QuickBooks bank transfer (ACH) payment deposits can take 2-7 business days.
 Some banks may take longer to verify and process deposits.

 If you're on a next business-day deposit schedule:

 Credit card payments processed up to 3 pm PT...

 If you aren't on a next business-day deposit schedule:

 Here's what's happening behind the scenes after a credit card charge is processed: